gromnitsky/gmakepod/README.md

-.feeds           | parse .ini to extract feeds names & urls .enclosures      | fetch & parse each feed to extract enclosures urls .files           | generate a proper output file name for each url .files.new       | check if we have already downloaded a url in the past, filter out; we don't need any db for that, for Ruby has a nifty `PStore` lib; that nobody ever uses
-.download.mk     | generate a makefile, where we list all the rules for all the enclosures run              | run the makefile
+.feeds           | parse .ini to extract feeds names & urls .enclosures      | fetch & parse each feed to extract enclosures urls .files           | generate a proper output file name for each url .files.new       | check if we have already downloaded a url in the past, filter out .download.mk     | generate a makefile, where we list all the rules for all the enclosures run              | run the makefile